failure-driven/blog/content/rails-camp/commit-39-more-autofocus.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**
+> **Q:** how did you find the experience?

-how experience - I stayed up waiting for my     go
+> **A:** well I stayed up waiting for my go, it is now almost 2am Monday

-I liked the concept of everyone from camp collaborating on one project and the git commit history is nice way of connecting everyone
+> morning.
+I liked the concept of everyone from Rails Camp collaborating on one
+> project and the git commit history is nice way of connecting everyone.

+> **Q:** do you think we are ready to launch? with the app we have built so
+> far?

-I think you can go to market even though I did not expect it to work the way it did - i needed more guidance
+> **A:** I think you can go to market even though I did not expect it to work
+> the way it did - I needed more guidance in actually playing the game.

-We did not get too deep end goals
+> **Q:** We didn't want to get in too deep and have to ambitious an end goal,
+> hopefully making it easier to understand, pickup and contribute.

+> **A:** It was good to only have one small thing to contribute and I
-we just had one thing and I appreciate that given it is 2am
+> appreciate that given it is 2am

-SS varied experience level
+> **Selena:** there was also such a varied experience level

-it was hard to find to find a place where everyone can join
+> **Sam:** it must be hard to find a part of the project that everyone can join
+> in on.

-our main focus was to get everyone involved and last rails camp not much coding and that is a shame for a lot of junior people where those people could have benefit-ed from talking to people there
+> **Selena:** our main focus was to get everyone involved.
+Last rails camp not
+> much coding was happening and that is a shame for a lot of junior people come
+> to these events and they could have really benefitted from talking to people
+> with more experience.

-Landscape of people coming to RailsCamp is chaining and last 4 or 5 people are dropping and new coming in at junior level looking at opportunities to get in
+> I feel the landscape of people coming to Rails Camp is chaining.
+In the last
+> 4 or 5 camps a lot of regulars are dropping off and new people are joining in
+> at a much more junior level looking at opportunities to get into the
+> industry.

-my experience is around people needing help around mirrors and servers setup
+> **Sam:** my experience is around people needing help around mirrors and

-I don't tend to stick around beyond solving a problem and giving them some runway to keep them going for some time
+> servers setup, I don't tend to stick around beyond solving a problem and
+> giving them some runway to keep them going for some time.

-SS It's good you are willing to help
+> **Selena:** It's good you are willing to help

-Sam High impetus to reach out
+> **Sam:** there is a high impetus to reach out

+> **Selena:** there is someone we talked to earlier on.
+We helped with `rails
+> new`.
+She told us she was not sure if she was going to do any coding.
+After
-SS someone we talked to early on we helped with rails new and saw her have her laptop out later on no doubt we were an encouragement
+> our pairing.
+We saw her get her laptop out later on, no doubt we were an
+> encouragement.

-SS it is intimidating for people to come up to more senior people to get help
+> **Selena:** We think it is intimidating for more junior people to come up to
+> more senior people to get help.

-Sam - how can we help these people, organically talking at lunch?
+> **Sam:** How can we help these people, organically talking at lunch?

-SS each camp people mention that more encouragement needs to happen and this camp being small was easier to get to cache to more people it should be on the senior people to reach out
+> **Selena:** Each camp people mention that more encouragement needs to happen
+> to get people writing more code.
+This camp being small made it easier to
+> connect with more people.
+It should also be on the senior people to reach out
+> to the more junior that need the help.

-Sam - camps vary, games, coding, drinking,
+> **Sam:** camps vary, some times it's more games, some times coding, or
+> drinking.

+> **Q:** any feedback for us?

-Feedback for us - "it was fine" even when you said you are going to get youe
+> **A:** it was fine, even when you said "you are going to get me"

 ## Lolcommit